 Name of Scheme member: Date of Submission (in DD-MMM-YYYY format)

-- by an independent unit such as internal audit department unit.
-It should be approved and signed by the Head of the
+This questionnaire should be completed by an independent unit such as internal audit department, compliance department or other equivalent unit.
+It should be approved and signed by the Head of the relevant department.

-Signature of the Department Head :
+Signature of th ne Department Head :

 Name of the Department Head :

 Department :

 Date :

-Any enquiry of this questionnaire may be nade to the following person who completes this questionnai
+Any enquiry o f this questionnaire may be ma de to the following person who completes this questionnaire:

-Name :
+Name : -

-Department :
+Department : -

-Post / Title :
+Post / Title : -

-Telephone :
+Telephone : -

-Fax :

-E-mail :

-Note: Please submit this form together with the hardcopy of the following questionnaire to Hong Kong Deposit Protection Board (the "Board").
+Note: Please submit the scanned signed copy of this form together with the following questionnaire in pdf format to Hong Kong Deposit Protection Board (the "Board").